Ovarian cancer often comes back (relapses) after treatment. This is also called recurrent cancer.

 Your doctor may decide to wait until you develop symptoms before starting treatment.
 Treatment can control symptoms and help you to feel better.
 It may also help you to live longer.

-You will need to balance the benefits of treatment with the effects on your quality of life while you are actually having treatment.
-Side effects may make you feel ill and treatment may cause stresses, such as travelling back and forth to the hospital.
+You will need to balance the benefits of treatment with the effects on your quality of life.
+This is while you are actually having treatment.
+Side effects may make you feel ill.
+The treatment may cause stresses, such as travelling back and forth to the hospital.
 It is very important for you to understand what the treatment can achieve.

 Your doctor will discuss the options for treatment with you.
-It can be helpful to talk over difficult decisions with someone who is outside your circle of family and friends, for example your cancer specialist nurse or a counsellor.
+It can be helpful to talk over difficult decisions.
+You could speak to someone who is outside your circle of family and friends.
+For example your cancer specialist nurse or a counsellor.